Lieul000/El-doctor/Monitoring_Script.md

 Combine directory path and file name: /home/user/data/metrics.csv You can use this complete path (/home/user/data/metrics.csv) in your script to specify where the CSV file should be saved.
 Replace /home/user/data with the actual directory path you want to use.

+Make sure also to replace your_email@example.com with your actual email address, and adjust other paths and settings as needed.
+Additionally, ensure that the mail command is properly configured on your system to send emails.

 ````
 #!/bin/bash